Pan-African group collaborates with UAE institute to launch its mobile mentoring app for young business leaders and social entrepreneurs

 The Mara Foundation, the social enterprise of the Dubai-based but pan-African Mara Group, has announced that its will roll out its Mara Mentor mobile app in the UAE in collaboration with Emirates Foundation, the national foundation of the UAE.

 Mara Mentor is a free application developed by Mara Online to support young business leaders and social entrepreneurs in their endeavours, regardless of their background, focus or experience levels, by helping them to connect with experienced professionals.
+The UAE youth are the driving force for change in the region, and as business leaders we can give a lot to them in the form of mentorship.

 “The UAE youth are the driving force for change in the region,” said Ashish Thakkar, founder of Mara Group.
 “As business leaders, we can learn a great deal from them, but can also give a lot to them in the form of mentorship, guidance and advice.”